-The school psychology training program at the University of Wisconsin-River Falls (UWRF) has as one of its central values respect for diversity and for ways of being similar and different from one's own.
-This value coincides with mandates outlined by fields within the profession of psychology through various sources, including the National Association of School Psychologists' (NASP) Principles for Professional Ethics (2010) and the American Psychological Association's (APA) Ethical Principles and Code of Conduct (2002); it also is closely aligned with the Counseling Psychology Model Training Values Statement Addressing Diversity (2006), an exemplar for the entire profession and one that provided the structure and content for the statement contained herein.
+The school psychology program at the University of Wisconsin-River Falls (UWRF) has as one of its central values respect for diversity and for ways of being similar and different from one's own.
+This value coincides with mandates outlined by fields within the profession of psychology through various sources, including the National Association of School Psychologists' (NASP) Principles for Professional Ethics (2020) and the American Psychological Association's (APA) Ethical Principles and Code of Conduct (2002); it also is closely aligned with the Counseling Psychology Model Training Values Statement Addressing Diversity (2006), an exemplar for the entire profession and one that provided the structure and content for the statement contained herein.
 Emerging movements within the field of school psychology related to work and advocacy in the domain of social justice reflect this value of respect for diversity, as well.
 School psychologists provide services, teach, and/or engage in research with or pertaining to members of social groups that have historically been and continue to be devalued, viewed as deficient, or otherwise marginalized in the larger society.

-It is the belief of the school psychology faculty at UWRF that its academic training program, practicum placements, and internship sites (hereafter delineated as "the school psychology training program") exist within multicultural communities that contain people of diverse racial, ethnic, and class backgrounds; national origins; religious, spiritual, and political beliefs; physical abilities; ages; genders; gender identities; sexual orientations; and physical appearance.
+The school psychology program faculty exists within multicultural communities that contain people of diverse racial, ethnic, and class backgrounds; national origins; religious, spiritual, and political beliefs; physical abilities; ages; genders; gender identities; sexual orientations; and physical appearance.
 The faculty also believes communities are enriched by members' openness to learning about others who are different than them as well as to learning acceptance of others.
-The faculty agrees to work together with students and interns (hereafter "trainees) and with practicum and internship supervisors and other professors (herein "trainers") to create training environments characterized by respect, safety, and trust.
+The faculty agrees to collaborate with students and interns and with practicum and internship supervisors and other professors to create training environments characterized by respect, safety, and trust.
 Further, trainees, trainers, and faculty are expected to be respectful and supportive of all individuals, including, but not limited to clients, staff, peers, and research participants.